 Relevant Information.
 Fresh content is especially important for e-commerce websites.
-Where products or services change, copy should be updated.
+Where products or services change, a copy should be updated.

 Blog posts.
 Many of the businesses we work with rely on blog posts to drive traffic and attract customers.
 We have writers and marketing specialists who can help with that.

 SEO.
-To stay ahead of the competition on search engines, we regularly update and optimize certain aspects of your website such as headlines, photo captions, and content.
+To stay ahead of the competition on search engines, we regularly update and optimize certain aspects of your website, such as headlines, photo captions, and content.

-Consider your long term revenue objectives
+Consider your long-term revenue objectives.

 A powerful online presence supports long-term revenue objectives in a variety of ways.
 For one, it builds brand awareness.
 A unique, branded experience attracts new customers.
 You can get an idea of the amount of traffic searching for your products or services, using tools like Google’s Keyword Planner and Google Trends.
 Needless to say, even with niche products or small markets, there is a lot of quality traffic.

 But even if your organization is built on referrals, your customers will still visit your website after they’ve been referred to your business.
 This due diligence provides a great opportunity to communicate your values, build trust, and qualify those leads.